andrewabello1/Portfolio_Optimization_FI/README.md

-# Portfolio Optimization & Efficient Frontier (Python)
+# Portfolio Optimization & Efficient Frontier

 This project applies **Modern Portfolio Theory (MPT)** to build and optimize a stock portfolio using Python.
 The main objective is to **maximize the Sharpe Ratio** and visualize the **Efficient Frontier**.